Bases for upper cluster algebras and tropical points: Main results

-In cluster theory, it is often natural to ask for bases that factor through the frozen variables, i.e. $s_{g}\cdot x^{c}=s_{g+c}$ for $c\in\Z^{I_{\fv}}$, see Definition \ref{def:factor_through_frozen}.
+\begin{Rem}[Basis and frozen factors] In cluster theory, it is often natural to ask for pointed bases that factor through the frozen variables, i.e. $s_{g}\cdot x^{c}=s_{g+c}$ for $c\in\Z^{I_{\fv}}$, see Definition \ref{def:factor_through_frozen}.
 To adapt Theorem \ref{thm:all_pointed_bases} for this purpose, we simply impose the restriction that the special basis $\mathcal{Z}$ factors through the frozen variables, and that the transition matrix satisfy $b_{g+c,g'+c}=b_{g,g'}$.
 Possible candidates include the theta basis or the generic basis, see the proof of Theorem \ref{thm:bipointed_bases}.

 \end{Rem}

 Finally, let us give a description of the bases in terms of ``correct'' support dimensions, which is more natural from the view of representation theory.

 \begin{Prop} Let there be given an injective-reachable seed $t=\overleftarrow{\mu}t[-1]$ and any $g\in\Mc(t)$.